AdobeDocs/target.de-DE/help/c-reports/c-report-settings/view-multiple-metrics.md

 Beachten Sie beim Arbeiten mit mehreren Metriken in Berichten die folgenden Informationen:

-* Die Möglichkeit, mehrere Metriken anzuzeigen, ist nur für A/B- und Experience Targeting (XT)-Aktivitäten verfügbar.
+* The ability to view multiple metrics is available for [A/B Test](/help/c-activities/t-test-ab/test-ab.md) and [Experience Targeting](/help/c-activities/t-experience-target/experience-target.md) (XT) activities only.
-* Sie können für eine Aktivität, bei der Analytics for Target (A4T) verwendet wird, einem Bericht maximal 20 Metriken hinzufügen.
-Berichten für Aktivitäten, die A4T nicht verwenden, können Sie so viele Metriken hinzufügen, wie in Ihrer Aktivität vorhanden sind.
+* You cannot add more than 20 metrics to a report for an activity that uses [Analytics for Target](/help/c-integrating-target-with-mac/a4t/a4t.md) (A4T).
+You can add as many metrics as you have in your activity to reports for activities that do *not* use A4T.
-* Wenn Sie mehrere Metriken ausgewählt haben, können Sie die Option [!UICONTROL Download] nicht zum Herunterladen von Berichten in CSV verwenden.
+* Wenn Sie mehrere Metriken ausgewählt haben, können Sie die Option [](/help/c-reports/downloading-data-in-csv-file.md)Download nicht zum Herunterladen von Berichten in CSV verwenden.
 Zum Aktivieren der Option [!UICONTROL Download] dürfen Sie nur eine einzelne Metrik auswählen.
 * Für Aktivitäten, die vor der Target-Version vom Juli 2015 erstellt wurden (30.
 Juli 2015), können Sie nicht mehrere Metriken anzeigen.

 **So wählen Sie mehrere Metriken für die Anzeige im Bericht aus:**